MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-application-control/citool-commands.md

 ---
-title: CI Policy, Token, and Miscellaneous Commands
+title: Managing CI Policies and Tokens with CiTool
-description: Learn how to use Policy Commands, Token Commands, and Miscellaneous Commands.
+description: Learn how to use Policy Commands, Token Commands, and Miscellaneous Commands in CiTool
 author: valemieux
 ms.author: jogeurte
 ms.service: security